 The Murphy Writing Center offers Murphy students one-to-one help on any writing project, at any stage of the writing process.
-The Writing Center also offers a series of reading and writing skills workshops.

 Frequently Asked Questions

 The Murphy Writing Center is located at the Murphy Institute in Manhattan, at 25 W. 43rd Street.
 We are on the 19th floor, directly across from the computer lab.

 Our Queens College site is located at 65-30 Kissena Boulevard.

 We are open Monday-Thursday evenings from 4pm-7pm or 4pm-8pm.
 In FA’17, we will also be open several Saturdays.

 Additionally, we are open for lunch hour consultations from 12pm-2pm on weekdays; and on from 12-5 on Friday afternoons.
 Please check our online scheduler for appointment availability.

 Do I need an appointment to meet with a consultant?